meta-morpho-sys/new_bookmark_manager/README.md

 # Bookmark Manager

 ##### App developed during [Makers Academy](https://www.makersacademy.com/) course for the purpose of studying the Sinatra framework, Databases and ORM.
-The focus on this project was build from scratch an ORM tool with the aid of SQL and Ruby to store data in a database, convert it into objects and use it within the app.
+The focus on this project was on building from scratch an ORM tool with the aid of SQL and Ruby to store data in a database, convert it into objects and use it within the app.

-With app you can store and display all links that you want to keep within easy reach.
+With this app you can store and display all links that you want to keep within easy reach.
-You can as many bookmarks as you wish, update them, leave comments and assign tags, and when you no longer need your bookmarks, you can easily remove them.
+You can make as many bookmarks as you wish, update them, leave comments and assign tags, and when you no longer need your bookmarks, you can easily remove them.

 ### Technologies used